raunymartinelli/COMP3104_Group11_Assignment/README.md

 #    - Work specific to the tasks or features assigned to RaunyMartinelli is expected to be here.
 #    - After code in this branch is tested and reviewed, it may be merged into 'main'.

+# 3. 101321576-LucasFurtado:
+#    - This branch is likely a feature, bugfix, or individual work branch derived from 'main'.
+#    - Work specific to the tasks or features assigned to RaunyMartinelli is expected to be here.
+#    - After code in this branch is tested and reviewed, it may be merged into 'main'.

 # Additional branches may exist for other features, developers, or releases.

 ## Basic Git Workflow